sanuann/schema-standardization/docs/pages/schema_props.md

+# Properties of the schemas

+## Glossary

+-   Domain
+-   Range

-# Properties of Protocol schema
+## Properties of the Protocol schema

 |         Property         |                                                                                                                                 Description                                                                                                                                  |        Domain        |              Range               |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|----------------------------------|
 | skos:prefLabel           | The preferred name of the protocol.                                                                                                                                                                                                                                          | reproschema:Protocol | schema:Text                      |